commercelayer/commercelayer-docs-resources/sku_lists/object.md

 # The SKU list object

-A SKU list object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/sku_lists endpoint</b>.
+A SKU list object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/sku_lists` endpoint.

 ## Fields